 And Tiamat drinks of the waters, of the deep blue Seas of Neptune.
 She feels no cold, no warmth, and she returns to Earth a Queen of Constellations.
 She rises from the Sea, at the shores of a blood-ridden city, where mothers can freely birth guiltless children.
 There, she walks among the people, unseen.
 They do not feel her presence.
 The Victorian city of the Crow has always looked to the skies for blessed knowledge, but Tiamat has thrown her body into the seas.

-There, once, a Provost had found a strange white corpse, and from that alien womb, a skeletal body had sprung.
+There, once, a Rector had found a strange white corpse, and from that alien womb, a skeletal body had sprung.
 The orphan had wept over the body of her mother.

 Tiamat drinks of the Sea, starved.